Tips & Tricks — 1176 Classic Limiter Collection

 A wide range of “Multi-Button” ratio combinations possible with the hardware are now also possible with the 1176 Classic Limiter plug-ins — including the famous “All Button” sound.
 Each multi-ratio combination is a variation on All Button, adding compression distortion to a greater or lesser degree.
 In creating these new plugins, we learned that only the “outside” ratios are relevant to the multi button combinations’ sound, and the plug will “auto-fill” any redundant “inside” buttons.
 The above illustration represents each possible sonic combination available in these 1176 plug-ins.

-Getting Some Grit For Bass & Vocals with Compression Distortion
+Getting Some Grit for Bass and Vocals with Compression Distortion

 Another simple 1176 trick is turning the Attack and Release controls up all the way to their fastest settings.
 This has the audible effect of adding compression distortion to the audio source, and is especially pronounced in “All Buttons” mode.
 What happens here is the attack and release are happening so fast that minute level fluctuations sound like distortion.
 It can add a very useful, gritty compression effect.